mivandev/starter-academic/content/post/robust-functions-r/index.md

 - Testing
 - Debugging
 ---
-# Creating more robust functions in R

 In the code below, I demonstrate how easy it can be to improve the robustness of custom functions in R. First, I'll show how the function inputs can be checked for validity and how including error and warnings into the function can lead to easier debugging of faulty code.
-Second, a demonstration of two ways to check whether the function produces expected outcomes.
+Second, we will move on to checking the output of functions, by introducing the `testthat` package and writing a simple unit test.

-We will use a very simple function without error handling and without checking the function inputs and outputs.
+In this example, we will use a very simple function without error handling and without checking the function inputs and outputs.
 The function divides two vectors of numbers with length greater than zero.